-The following table provides an overview of the total Risk Weighted Assets ("RWAs") and the capital requirement for credit risk (derived from the RWA by an 8% capital ratio) split by the different exposure classes as well as capital for securitisation positions, operational risk and credit valuation adjustment risk.
-No capital is allocated to foreign exchange risk, as mentioned before, and to market risk as the Bank does not operate a trading book.
+The following table provides an overview of the total Risk Weighted Assets ("RWAs") and the capital requirement for credit risk (derived from the RWA by an 8% capital ratio) split by the different exposure classes as well as capital for operational risk, foreign exchange risk and credit valuation adjustment risk.
+No capital is allocated to market risk as the Bank does not operate a trading book.
 Moreover, the capital allocated to settlement risk and commodities risk is nought.
 The exposure value is equal to the total on-balance sheet and off-balance sheet net of value adjustments and provisions and post CCF.
 The most significant changes between the two periods were due to a decrease in RWA in the International Corporate Lending portfolio.